 The national ozone standard is an 8-hr averaged standard and is calculated by averaging ozone monitor data over a 3-year time period.
 This average is taken from the 4th highest (8-hour average) at each monitoring station.
 The OzoneAlert.com homepage shows the location of the five monitoring stations in the Tulsa area.
 A violation occurs when the 3-year average of the 4th highest value is greater than .070 parts per million (ppm).

-Areas not meeting the standard are not automatically designated non-attainment, rather an official course of action must occur.
-Specific requirements on how areas will meet the 8-hr standard are developed.
+Areas not meeting the standard are not automatically designated non-attainment.
+Rather, an official course of action must occur which includes the development of specific plans on how the area will regain compliance with the standard.
 All Oklahoma counties are currently in attainment.

 Local, national and even international TV meteorologists report an Air Quality Index.
 This index provides an easy-to-understand way to explain the quality of the air.
-Anything below a 100 Air Quality Index (AQI) is considered 'healthy' and an AQI above 100 is considered 'unhealthy for certain groups'.
-The ozone AQI is based on the 8-hr standard.
-When the summer AQI is above 100, it is an indication of an ozone exceedance day, a day when ground-level ozone was above the standard.
+Anything below a 100 Air Quality Index (AQI) is considered 'healthy' and an AQI is above 100 is an indication of an exceedance of the air quality standards.

-Long-term, repeated exposure to high levels of ozone may lead to reductions in lung function, inflammation of the lung lining, and increased respiratory discomfort.
-The U.S. EPA estimates that 5 to 20 percent of the total U.S. population has a susceptibility to the harmful effects of ozone air pollution.
-In the Tulsa area, statistic show that nearly 25% of all households may have someone with a breathing problem.
+Long-term, repeated exposure to high levels of ozone may lead to large reductions in lung function, inflammation of the lung lining, and increased respiratory discomfort.
+The U.S. Environmental Protection Agency estimates that 5 to 20 percent of the total U.S. population has a susceptibility to the harmful effects of ozone air pollution.

 Click here to view a glossary of ozone and pollution-related terms.